outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 			- reduced the expression of the proliferating cell nuclear antigen (PCNA) protein and cyclin D1
 			- reduced cell migration ability, provoked inhibition of phosphorylation, decreased overexpression of the tumor necrosis factor α (TNF-α) and Interleukin 6 (IL-6), and induced suppression of the nuclear factor kappa light chain enhancer of activated β cells (NF-Κβ)
 			- blocked the accumulation of the LC3II protein, which is associated with autophagy, leading to accumulation of the signaling adaptor p62 protein, decreasing cell proliferation
-			- inhibits autophagy by modulating the PTEN/Akt/mTOR signaling pathway.
-It also regulates the mitogen-activated protein kinase and the Wingless/Integrated (Wnt)/β-catenin signaling pathways
+			- inhibits autophagy by modulating the PTEN/Akt/mTOR signaling pathway
+			- it also regulates the mitogen-activated protein kinase and the Wingless/Integrated (Wnt)/β-catenin signaling pathways
 			- reduces cell viability, inhibits colony formation, cell migration, and decreases the secretion of proinflammatory cytokines (IL-1α, IL-6, TNF-α, IL-1β)
 			- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8658774/
 			- Induction of autophagy, apoptosis